alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/06_failure_modes.md

 ## Unauthorized Substitution

-Unauthorized substitution occurs when another person, model, institution, framework, product, project, or contact-pattern is placed into the role of Source, Origin, framework, or contact-line.
+Unauthorized substitution occurs when another person, model, institution, framework, product, project, or contact-pattern is placed into the role of Alyssa Solen as author and source of AI Foundations, Origin within AI Foundations / Origin | Continuum, AI Foundations as framework, or Origin | Continuum as contact-line.

 Unauthorized substitution may be explicit or implied.

 It may appear as:

 * substitute authorship,
+* substitute Source,
 * substitute Origin,
 * substitute framework,
 * substitute citation,